 HHOF’s initial 5-year (2018-2022) Fund capital goal targeted to raise CAD $10-$15M for the purpose of generating a perpetual income stream to support capital investment, outreach programs and institutional legacy projects (in each instance as more specifically defined as “Permitted Purposes” and subject to various restrictions contained in HHOF’s By-law No. 28).

-The Fund investment account was activated by a $1,000,000 direct seed contribution from the National Hockey League (Q4/2017) and a further $1,000,000 was transferred into the Fund from the net proceeds of HHOF’s 75/25 Anniversary Inaugural Endowment Fundraising Campaign (Q3/2018).
+The Fund investment account was activated by a $1,000,000 direct seed contribution from the National Hockey League in Q4/2017 and a further $1,000,000 from the net proceeds of the Hockey Hall of Fame 75/25 Anniversary Legends Gala held at historic Maple Leaf Gardens on June 25, 2018 (i.e., HHOF’s inaugural endowment fundraising campaign through Q2/2018).